input-output-hk/cardano-node-wiki/ADR-1-Default-eras-for-CLI-commands.md

 * CLI behaviour should not suddenly change after a hard fork in a way that can break third party tools and user expectations.
 * Historical precedent so as to avoid surprising SPOs and in a new release.
 * Simplicity and consistency.
+* Behaviour that just works where it makes sense.

 # Decision